 Since Quora questions often receive unique, in-depth, high-quality answers, users often spend a lot of time engaging in topics that interest them.
 That’s why displaying relevant, well-timed, Quora ads that address the specific subject they’re interested in can be a great way to capture them.
 Plus, developments like the ones above demonstrate how Quora’s consistent growth as a PPC platform is undeniable.

 Don’t let your digital marketing efforts go to waste by stopping at the pre-ad click stage.
-Be sure to provide all of your target audiences with a unique, personalized post-click experience with every ad offer.
+Be sure to provide all of your target audiences with a unique, personalized post-click landing page with every ad offer.
 Request an Instapage enterprise demo today to see how to get started.